-National insurance pays those who most need it due to low income to be able to claim benefits.
-This is 'free' money given at a set amount due to needs and there are different benefits like Disability benefits to help pay for the extra costs due to disability.
-There is Child benefit to help with the costs of bringing up children and there is Tax Credits for those on the lowest income to help with living costs, this is just some of the benefits available to those who need them.
-This can only be offered because people all contribute towards the system as they work making for a supportive and fair society.
+National Insurance pays those who most need it due to low income to be able to claim benefits.
+This is 'free' money, given at a set amount due to needs and there are different benefits, like Disability Benefits to help pay for the extra costs due to disability.
+There is Child Benefit to help with the costs of bringing up children and there are Tax Credits for those on the lowest income to help with living costs.
+This is just some of the benefits available to those who need them.
+This can only be offered because people all contribute towards the system as they work, making for a supportive and fair society.

-Tax helps may for vital community services for our society to function and to keep us safe and well.
-The tax pays for the NHS health service such as for hospitals and treatments and wages for doctors and hospital staff.
-It pays for education such as schools and colleges.
-It pays for public services like the police and to help control and tackle crime, it pays for ambulances and the fire service.
-It ensures when we get older and retire that the government pay a small pension to older people.
+Tax helps make for vital community services for our society to function and to keep us safe and well.
+The tax pays for the NHS Health Service, such as for hospitals and treatments and wages for doctors and hospital staff.
+It pays for education, such as schools and colleges.
+It pays for public services, like the police and to help control and tackle crime.
+It pays for ambulances and the Fire Service.
+It ensures, when we get older and retire, that the Government pay a small pension to older people.

-Here are some short Videos from the government department HMRC that collects the tax.
-The department also have a set Minimum wage that is the lowest a paid employer can earn her hour from their employer to keep work fair and ensure people can stay out of poverty and can manage vital living costs.
+Here are some short Videos from the Government Department HMRC that collects the tax.
+The Department also have a set Minimum Wage that is the lowest a paid employer can earn per hour from their employer to keep work fair and ensure people can stay out of poverty and can manage vital living costs.

 Debt is when you have over spent and owe someone else money that typically you have to pay interest on (additional money).
 This means you could end up owing lots of money and not being able to afford your bills or to maintain your lifestyle.
-So you may not have money for the essentials like food and rent an will not be able to spend money enjoying yourself like going out with friends.
+So, you may not have money for the essentials, like food and rent and will not be able to spend money enjoying yourself, like going out with friends.

 HMRC Tax Facts Starting Your First Job